hsb3119-0328/titanic_sample/README.md

 Ha Minh Tam -  22080342
 Dang Thi Hoang Yen- 22080347
 Truong Si Duy Anh - 22080300
 Vu Minh -  22080330

-## In our report, group 11 will summarize data and use machine learning to create a model that predicts which passengers survived the Titanic shipwreck by using data of train set and gender submisson
+ `Sumary`
+ This report aims to develop and compare two machine learning models - K-Nearest Neighbors and Regression - for predicting passenger survival on the Titanic.
+The models will utilize features such as Gender, Age, and Passenger Class to make predictions.
+The performance of both models will be evaluated and compared to a baseline model to determine their predictive accuracy.

 ## I.Introduction

 All the information of data included in Titanic on kaggle.com with the topic being data related to create a model that predicts which passengers survived the Titanic shipwreck.